ietf-wg-cellar/matroska-specification/notes.md

 DIS:
 : 1 bit.
 Discardable.
 The frames of the `Block` can be discarded during playing if needed.

-The following data in the `SimpleBlock` corresponds to the lacing data and frames usage as described in each respective lacing mode.
+The following data in the `SimpleBlock` corresponds to the lacing data and frames usage as described in each respective lacing mode (see (#block-lacing)).

 ## Block Lacing